 - People like to give advice and be recognized for their expertise.

 - Almost everyone knows what it’s like to be out of work or looking for a job.
 They’ll empathize with your situation.

 - Unemployment can be isolating and stressful.
 By connecting with others, you’re sure to get some much needed encouragement, fellowship, and moral support.

 - Reconnecting with the people in your network should be fun—even if you have an agenda.
 The more it feels like a chore, the more tedious and anxiety-ridden the process will be.

 Networking is a give-and-take process that involves making connections, sharing information, and asking questions.
 It’s a way of relating to others, not a technique for getting a job or a favor.
 You don’t have to hand out your business cards on street corners, cold call everyone on your contact list, or work a room of strangers.
 All you have to do is reach out.

 Be authentic.
-In any job search or networking situation, being you—the real you—should be your goal.
+In any job search or networking situation, being yourself—the real you—should be your goal.
 Hiding who you are or suppressing your true interests and goals will only hurt you in the long run.
-Pursuing what you want and not what you think others will like, will always be more fulfilling and ultimately more successful.
+Pursuing what you want and not what you think others will approve of, will always be more fulfilling and ultimately successful.

 Be considerate.
-If you’re reconnecting with an old friend or colleague, take the time to get through the catching-up phase before you blurt out your need.
+If you’re reconnecting with an old friend or colleague, take the time to get through the catching-up phase before you blurt out your appeal for help.
 On the other hand, if this person is a busy professional you don’t know well, be respectful of his or her time and come straight out with your request.